albernaker/BashCourse/README.md

-# 2. Execute an scripting
+# 2. How to execute a scripting

 First of all, i have to tell you how to create and execute a script in shell.